stream-zero/shared-docs-source/fx/Developer_Guide/Secrets.md

 ### Setting secrets

-Using `fx_ef.context.secrets.set(name, value, context)` method you can set secrets on project and platform level.
+Using the `fx_ef.context.secrets.set(name, value, context)` method you can set secrets on project and platform level.

 ```python
 from fx_ef import context